-We have audited the accompanying financial statements of the governmental activities and major fund of the Southwestern Illinois Flood Prevention District Council (the Council) as of and for the period from inception to September 30, 2009 which collectively comprise the Council's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of the Southwestern Illinois Flood Prevention District Council (the Council) as of and for the year ended September 30, 2010 which collectively comprise the Council's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Council's management.
 Our responsibility is to express opinions on these financial statements based on our audit.